knightazura/ghost-sdk/[WIP]-API-Documentation.md

 ## Delete a post

 Delete an existing post.
+In order to delete a post the `id` is needed to identify the post.
 The deleted post object is returned.

 ### Usage
  API           | Example
 ---------------|----------------
+Internal API   |`api.posts.destroy(options)`
-Internal API   |`api.posts.destroy(object, options)` HTTP Route     |`DELETE /ghost/api/v0.1/posts/<id>/`
+HTTP Route     |`DELETE /ghost/api/v0.1/posts/<id>/`

 ### Arguments